-Firstly, they argue that the Institute of Fiscal Studies report is wrong because it underestimates the number of children who will leave the state sector.
+Firstly, they argue that the Institute of Fiscal Studies report is wrong because it underestimates the number of children who will leave for the state sector.
 By my back of the fag packet calculations about 40 per cent would have to leave for HMRC to lose money.
 Then they argue that the cash raised will be minimal – but a profit is still a profit.

 However, according to these Tories all these people who spend all their hard earned money on improving their children’s education are somehow going to become complete misers if they have to take their children out of private education and will not spend the money on any other commodity – squirreling it all away in private pensions and high interest Cash Isas…